 Even if all of the criteria listed above are satisfied a segment is unsuitable unless the business has the resources to cater for the needs of the segment.
-For example a small business with a £45000 turnover would not accept a multi million pound manufacturing contract.
+For example a small business with a £45000 turnover may struggle to fulfill a multi million pound manufacturing contract.

 An effective segment is defined as, measurable, accessible, actionable and suitable for the firm.
 A firm can profit from a segment with growing product sales if it has; .

 the resources to cater for its segments and

 access to its chosen segment,